 FOREWORD

-This Code of Practice defines the minimum requirements for the Metering Equipment required for the measurement and recording of electricity at an asset which is located behind a Boundary Point Metering System.
-This is either based on the rated capacity of the circuit or the Maximum Demand, as applicable.
+This Code of Practice defines the minimum requirements for the Metering Equipment required for the measurement and recording of electricity, to and from an asset used for settlement of Secondary BM Units providing a Balancing Service.
+This Code of Practice is for Metering Equipment located at the asset which is located behind a Boundary Point Metering System.
+The minimum requirements are either based on the rated capacity of the circuit or the Maximum Demand of the circuit, as applicable, for the measurement and recording of electricity transfers at Defined Metering at the Asset Points.
+This Code of Practice is only applicable for Asset Meters used for settlement.

+Subsequent references to circuit in this Code of Practice refer to circuits used for the measurement and recording of electricity transfers at Defined Metering at the Asset Points.

-For the avoidance of doubt this Code of Practice is not for Boundary Point Metering Systems.
-For those Metering Systems refer to the relevant Code of Practice 1, 2, 3, 4, 5 and 10 as applicable.
+For the avoidance of doubt this Code of Practice is not relevant to Metering Equipment comprised within a Boundary Point Metering System(s).
+For the Metering Equipment requirements for Boundary Point Metering Systems refer to the relevant Code of Practice 1, 2, 3, 5 and 10 as applicable, and to Code of Practice 4 for calibration, testing and commissioning requirements.

-For the purpose of this Code of Practice the rated circuit capacity in MVA shall be determined by the lowest rated primary plant (e.g. transformer rating, line rating, etc) of the circuit.
+For the purpose of this Code of Practice the rated circuit capacity in MVA for Asset Metering Types 1, 2 and 3 shall be determined by the lowest rated primary plant (e.g. transformer rating, line rating, etc) of the circuit.
 The Metering Equipment provision and accuracy requirements shall anticipate any future uprating consistent with the installed primary plant.
 The primary plant maximum continuous ratings shall be used in this assessment.

 For the purpose of this Code of Practice the Maximum Demand of the electricity being transferred does not exceed 1MW or 100kW depending on whether Asset Metering Type 4 or 5.